lfrison/i4b/README.md

 This launches distributed CSAC-LB training on `RoomHeat1-v0` using 5 parallel environments.
 Logs and models are stored under `saferl/exp/local/.../RoomHeat1-v0/csac_lb/...`.

+To customize new building, please create a new yaml config under `saferl/examples/configs/env` referring to other room configs.
+Available buildings can be found under `saferl/third_party/i4b/src/gym_interface/__init__.py`.
+Make sure also change it both in train_env and eval_env under the yaml file and give a new corresponding env_name for saving.

 ### 6. Evaluate the trained Saferl policy